Xomega-Net/Xomega.Docs/docs/framework/overview.md

 There exists a number of various frameworks in .Net ecosystem for building web, desktop and mobile applications.
 Most of them would lock your app into a specific UI technology (e.g. Blazor or WPF), or a certain communication framework, such as REST WebAPI.
 When a new UI or communication framework comes along, e.g. MAUI or gRPC, upgrading your app to the new technology may require a major rewrite, making the cost prohibitive to justify the benefits of the upgrade.

-Yet, a large portion of the presentation and business logic in data-driven applications can be written using just the core .Net libraries, and does not need to depend on a specific UI framework or communication technology.
-Xomega Framework was designed to allow you to build such platform-independent logic for your application, and then easily integrate it with specific UI or backend technologies.
+Yet, a large portion of the presentation and business logic in data-driven applications can be written using just the core .Net libraries and does not need to depend on a specific UI framework or communication technology.
+Xomega Framework was designed to allow you to build such platform-independent logic for your application and then easily integrate it with specific UI or backend technologies.
 This will make your app's logic not only future-proof and portable to other technologies, but also easily testable, as you won't need to mock those technologies.

 ## Xomega Framework packages